By Natalie Gillis

 Way up north in the Canadian High Arctic lies a massive island which very few people have visited.

-It’s a spectacular natural highway that snakes through the mountains to form a migration route for the muskox, as well as for the people who called this region of the Arctic home for at least 4500 years.
+It’s a spectacular natural highway that snakes through the mountains, forming — for at least the last 4500 years — a migration route for the muskox, as well as for the people who (through the ages) have called this region of the Arctic home.

 As muskox migrated through these valleys forging for the sparse and frozen roots of willows buried deep in the snow, people would follow, leaving behind meat caches, hunting blinds and tent rings as evidence of their relationship with the prehistoric animals.